-In this Campaign Monitor review, we look this well-known e-marketing tool, highlight its pros and cons, and try to help you decide if it’s a good tool for your company’s e-marketing requirements.
+In this Campaign Monitor review, I’m going to take a deep dive into this well-known email marketing solution.
+I’ll discuss its pricing, highlight its key pros and cons, help you decide if it’s the right choice for your business.

 What is Campaign Monitor?

 Campaign Monitor is a web app that allows you to capture data to an online mailing list, manage it, and send HTML e-newsletters to it.
 It’s a ‘software as a service’ tool, meaning you don’t own the app but pay a monthly fee to use it.